 Figure 6.X.2-2: Adjust the collection frequency according to the service failure rate

 The above collection frequency is set to the dynamic Non-fixed sampling ratio.
 The collection frequency is adjusted according to the service failure rate.
 The collection frequency is divided into two levels.
 The first level is: when the service failure rate is less than 2%, the collection frequency is once per second; the second level is: when the service failure rate is >=2%, the collection frequency is once every 50 milliseconds.

+Editor’s note: What conditions will be specified for dynamic sampling ratio is FFS.

 Figure 6.X.2-3: Adjust the acquisition frequency according to the equipment load

 The above sampling frequency is set to the dynamic Non-fixed sampling ratio, and the sampling frequency is adjusted according to the device load.
 The sampling frequency is divided into three levels.
 The first gear is: when NF load<70%, it is the normal collection frequency, once every 5 seconds; the second gear: 70%<NF load<90%, the collection frequency is once every 20 seconds; the third gear: NF load>90 %, the collection frequency is 0, that is, no collection.
+When data producer NF reports events / data, it includes data sampling ratio in the event / data notification.